hf/quicpipe/README.md

 the complexity of WebRTC is still prohibitive both in system complexity and cost of operation as well.

-Quicket, or this implementation of it at least, attempts to solve this problem in a novel way, one that is both simpler and cheaper to operate than WebRTC.
+Quicpipe, or this implementation of it at least, attempts to solve this problem in a novel way, one that is both simpler and cheaper to operate than WebRTC.
 It's a proof-of-concept at this stage.

-## Quicket protocol
+## Quicpipe protocol

-Quicket is really just plain QUIC with some carefully chosen parameters that enable point-to-point communication.
+Quicpipe is really just plain QUIC with some carefully chosen parameters that enable point-to-point communication.

 Whenever `A` wants to open a point-to-point connection to `B` the following